dagraham/tklr-dgraham/README.md

 - Waiting tasks are not displayed.
 A task is waiting if it belongs to a project and has unfinished prerequisites.
 - Only the first _unfinished_ instance of a repeating task is displayed.
 Subsequent instances are not displayed.

 All other tasks will be displayed and ordered by their urgency scores.
+Many of these computations involve datetimes and/or intervals and it is necessary to understand both are represented by integer numbers of seconds - datetimes by the number of integer seconds _since the epoch_ (1970-01-01 00:00:00 UTC) and intervals by the corresponding integer numbers of seconds.
+E.g., for the datetime "2025-01-01 00:00 UTC" this would be `1735689600` for the interval "1w" this would be the number of seconds in 1 week, `7*24*60*60 = 604800` .
+This means that an interval can be subtracted from a datetime to obtain another datetime which is "interval" earlier or added to get a datetime "interval" later.
+One datetime can also be subtracted from another to get the "interval" between the two, with the sign indicating whether the first is later (positive) or earlier (negative).
+(Adding datetimes, on the other hand, is meaningless.)

 Briefly, here is the essence of this method used to compute the urgency scores.
 Taking "due" as an example, here is the relevant section from config.toml with the default values:

 ```toml
 [urgency.due]